d-eisen/portfolio/content/mw.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
 # The Problem
-A non governmental organization (NGO) named WorldWater asked me to redesign their current website.
+A non governmental organization (NGO) named MedWater asked me to redesign their current website.
 The organization's goal was to increase giving and engagement through their site and attract new users.
 # The Solution
 I designed a minimal viable product utilizing mobile first design that streamlines the giving process and leverages social media to allow users to engage others in giving.
 This is accomplished through allowing users to initiate fundraising challenges via Facebook and Venmo.

-# The Design Challengedated
+# The Design Challenge

-A non governmental organization (NGO) named WorldWater asked me to redesign their current website.
+A non governmental organization (NGO) named MedWater asked me to redesign their current website.
 The organization’s goal was to increase giving and engagement through their site.
 Based on user research we found that two ways in which users report most frequently interacting with organization online is to give financially and to share on social media.
 I designed a mobile first prototype that streamlines the giving process and leverages social media to allow users to challenge others to give the orgnaization.

-# Users and Audience